firesharkstudios/butterfly-server/Butterfly.Example.RealtimeStreamingChart/README.md

 ![Demo](https://raw.githubusercontent.com/firesharkstudios/butterfly-server/master/img/real-time-chart-demo.gif)

+Note this isn't just generating random data in the client.
+The server is streaming real-time data to the client.

 This example shows...

 - A plain HTML/JS client subscribing to the Subscription API via the [Butterfly.Clients](https://github.com/firesharkstudios/butterfly-client) web client to receive updates on the "data-feed" channel and showing the values in a Smoothie Chart